bogdansimion99/cs4245-project/docs/README.md

 ![Labels](./assets/Labels.png)

-#### For a better insight, we will show above a sample from every label.
+#### For a better insight, we will show below a sample from every label.
 Note that the OTH label is by far the most frequent label, counting for more than 80% of all images.

 ### VGG16